Stacking the Odds in Retirement

 Withdrawal Rates

 First, our initial withdrawal rate will be governed by a certain percentage of our “initial” portfolio value and will be taken at monthly intervals.
 The remaining withdrawals during retirement will be indexed by inflation.
-For example, let’s say our initial withdrawal rate is 4% of our initial portfolio value; with the portfolio value being $1 million.
+For example, let’s say our initial withdrawal rate is 4% of our initial portfolio value, with the portfolio value being $1 million.
 Our first month’s withdrawal amount would be $3,333.33.
-If inflation increases during the month by .165%, then the next month’s withdrawal amount would be $3,338.83.
+If inflation increases during the month by 0.165%, then the next month’s withdrawal amount would be $3,338.83.
 Conversely, if the portfolio finds itself in a deflationary period, the withdrawal amount will decrease by the commensurate level of inflation.
 (This is functionally equivalent to assuming a constant dollar withdrawal rate and using real returns for our analysis.)

 Simulation-Based Returns

 Second, as common history3 limits our ability to address real return sequences, we will utilize simulation techniques to create simulated return realizations that will allow us to assess the risk that any specific asset allocation may fail in our retirement needs.
-To this end, we will utilize a block bootstrap methodology to simulate 100,000 thirty-year periods comprised of randomly selected 12-month periods from history, simulating the performance of stocks, bonds, cash, managed futures, and CPI, simultaneously4.
+To this end, we will utilize a block bootstrap methodology to simulate 100,000 thirty-year periods comprised of randomly selected 12-month periods from history, simulating the performance of stocks, bonds, cash, managed futures, and CPI simultaneously4.

 Failure Rates